· Wade Corrigan

 TierPriceWhat you're paying forThe trade-off

-Premium (Bee Stinger, Trophy Ridge)$60–120Established US brands, wide dealer networks, proven consistency, resale valueYou pay a brand premium for performance a good mid-range rod largely matches
+Premium tier$60–120Established US brands, wide dealer networks, proven consistency, resale valueYou pay a brand premium for performance a good mid-range rod largely matches

 Mid-range (SteadyDraw and peers)$40–60Carbon construction and real damping at a direct-to-consumer priceYounger brands, no pro-shop network, smaller review history